 - A Leucine enriched amino acid drink increased protein synthesis by 33% in soldiers cycling (study, 2012).

 - BCAA supplements not only trigger an anabolic muscle response, but also reduce muscle breakdown (catabolism).
-In 2012, a Swedish study gave 6.8 grams BCAAs to 7 individuals doing leg press whom had never trained before.
+A Swedish study performed in 2012 gave 6.8 grams BCAAs to 7 individuals doing leg press whom had never trained before.
 In comparison to not taking BCAAs, participants showed scientific indications of greater anabolism and reduced catabolism while taking BCAAs based on growth markers (study, 2012).

 - In elderly patients, 12 grams per day of leucine supplementation increased protein synthesis in low protein diets (study, 2012).